pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 A SdsTypeCode exists for every supported type.

 Atomic types, such as strings, floats and arrays, are defined entirely by the SdsTypeCode.
-Atomic types do not need fields to define the type.
+Atomic types do not need other fields to define the type.

-Types requiring additional definition, such as enums and objects, are identified using a generic SdsTypeCode, such as ByteEnum, Int32Enum, NullableInt32Enum, or Object, plus additional SdsProperty fields.
+Types that require additional definition, such as enums and objects, are identified using a generic SdsTypeCode, such as ByteEnum, Int32Enum, NullableInt32Enum, or Object, plus additional SdsTypeProperty fields.

 **Supported Types**

 The following types are supported and defined by the SdsTypeCode:

 Type                    | SdsTypeCode
 ----------------------- | -----
 Array                   | 400